 John, a farmer, purchases a piece of equipment costing €200,000 (exc.
-VAT) in 2021 and puts it into use immediately.
-He applies to DAFM for a qualifying certificate, but it is not issued due to budgetary constraints in 2021.
-John re-applies for a qualifying certificate in early 2022 in respect of the same piece of qualifying equipment and receives the certificate shortly thereafter.
-John files his 2021 Income Tax Return and claims 50% of the qualifying expenditure and provides other details, including the unique identification, number shown on the certificate.
+VAT) in 2022 and puts it into use immediately.
+He applies to DAFM for a qualifying certificate, but it is not issued due to budgetary constraints in 2022.
+John re-applies for a qualifying certificate in early 2023 in respect of the same piece of qualifying equipment and receives the certificate shortly thereafter.
+John files his 2022 Income Tax Return and claims 50% of the qualifying expenditure and provides other details, including the unique identification number shown on the certificate.

-Subsequently, additional funds become available for the 2021 budget for the scheme due to a number of unsuccessful appeals.
+Subsequently, additional funds become available for the 2022 budget for the scheme due to a number of unsuccessful appeals.
 DAFM review John's initial application.
-A qualifying certificate is issued in respect of John's first application in 2021.
+A qualifying certificate is issued in respect of John's first application in 2022.
 John now has two qualifying certificates relating to the same piece of qualifying equipment.
-The qualifying certificate issued on foot of John's first application in 2021 supersedes the certificate issued on foot of his application in relation to the same piece of qualifying equipment in 2022.
-In these circumstances John must amend his Income Tax Return for 2021 to provide the details, including the unique identification.
+The qualifying certificate issued on foot of John's first application in 2022 supersedes the certificate issued on foot of his application in relation to the same piece of qualifying equipment in 2023.